 After lunch the guide pointed out the way to several island attractions and told us to meet back by the funicular station in about an hour for the trip back to the ship.
 I believe we were back on board the ship by 3 o’clock not having seen much of anything.
 I did however manage to buy a few pairs of handmade leather sandals, but they cost me a small fortune because I didn’t have enough time to shop.
 Of course the sandals were probably the reason we didn’t see much of the town, the hour we had was spent picking out sandals, but sandals were a must, Capri is famous for its sandals!

-I honestly wasn’t please with my Capri visit, I vowed to go back.
+I honestly wasn’t please with my Capri shore excursion, I vowed to go back.
 When it was my son’s turn to visit Capri, he did so on his honeymoon.
 I had to advise him and his bride to take the ship’s shore excursion because it was their first time in Italy and I just didn’t want them to run into problems.
 Unfortunately my son, 5 years later, is still grumbling about their experience, and I can’t blame him!

 They were so excited about the Naples port of call and purchased the ship’s Capri, Pompei, and Sorrento tour.
 It cost them well over $300 a person.
 Like my tour they started out early and headed to Capri, they went to the town and were given 30 minutes to walk around, barely enough time for Sheena to buy sandals!
 They were rushed back to the ferry port where they had to wait in the sun (there is no shade on the docks) for over an hour to catch the ferry back.
 Then they were driven by bus to Sorrento to a restaurant that contracts tour groups and told after lunch they would have about 30-45 minutes to walk around the town.
 My son left the tour after watching the waiters microwave his food and my daughter-in-law finding a hair in her meal.
 That was the last straw, specially when the waiter just shrugged when they showed him the hair.